Reentry & Alumni Affairs

 What happens when BPI alumni return home from prison?

-Everyone returning home from prison faces an extraordinary number of legal and administrative hurdles.
-More fundamentally, they contend with stigma, distrust, and low expectations at every turn.
-For BPI alumni, preparation for these challenges begins inside prison with their decision to apply to college and builds through years of intensive academic engagement.
-As they leave prison, alumni join an extensive network of staff, partners, and most importantly, fellow graduates.
-Overcoming challenges, BPI alumni thrive in life and work post-release, making unique contributions to the social landscape in New York City and beyond.
+Returning home from prison presents an extraordinary number of legal and bureaucratic hurdles.
+For BPI alumni, preparation for reentry begins inside prison with their decision to apply to college, and builds through years of intensive academic engagement and advising.
+As they leave prison, alumni join an extensive network of staff, partners, and most importantly, fellow graduates who provide critical support to navigate life post-release and build personally-meaningful futures in New York City, the Capital Region of New York, and beyond.

 “Learning to code made me employable; learning history made that matter.”